BurroughsHighCS/Curriculum/README.md

 The order and details of the assignments listed below are subject to change:

 * Terminal Commands (Hello World)
-* Manual Code Output
 * Git Commands
+* Operators
-* Iteration
+* Data Types
 * Variable Scoping
-* Nested Functions
-* Binary
+* Binary & Base n Number Systems
+* Arrays
+* Loops
+* 2D Arrays
+* Functions
-* Memory
+* Multi-Class Intro
-* Sorting
+* Inheritance
 * Class Diagram
-* Inheritance
 * Public/Private Inheritance
-* Boundary Case Identification
-* Unit Test Cases
+* Sorting
-* Ethics
+* Recursion
 * TBD Assignment
 * TBD Assignment
 * TBD Assignment

-#### Practice Exams / Midterms (18 Coins Possible)
+#### Practice Exams / Midterms
-We will do three practice AP exams.
+We will do at least three practice AP exams.
 All of them will consist of two parts: Multiple Choice and Free Response.

-One will happen in Early March, and two more right before the AP exam.
-Each of these will be worth 6 coins.
+One will happen around March, and two more right before the AP exam.

-#### Final Grade
-Note that there are 112 total coins possible.
-100 coins will be considered a 90% grade in the class, so each coin is worth .9% of your final grade.

-Assuming I can get coin redemption working, expect each 25 coins to be worth a $5 reward, with up to 100 coins redeemable per student.
-Coins will probably _only_ be redeemable in 25 coin increments (so 99 coins will only redeem for 75 coins worth).

-BCSCoins are a non-tradable currency.

 ## Policies
-### Late Work
-Projects and assignments can both be turned in at any time before the AP exam.
-Projects will suffer a late penalty of 1 coin for every 2 days they are late.
-Assignments will have no late penalty.

-Practice Exams can be made up for 60% credit, but only on your own time.

 ### Cheating
 Cheating consists of copying work done by another student.
 Students are not allowed to borrow code in any amount from other students on projects.
 All projects are considered individual work, and each individual student must find their way to solutions by themselves.
-If you need help with a project, email me or come to my open office hours.
+If you need help with a project, email me or stay late Wednesday mornings.
 I will gladly help you through problems, or point you to resources which will help you through these problems.

-Assuming that we pay for any students' AP exams, we will not pay for the exam for any student who is found cheating on any project.

 While assignments are open to group work, please do not copy the work of others.
 Assignments suspected of copying will be reviewed with students in question, and their scores will potentially be invalidated as well.

 ### Inappropriate Behavior
-In addition to the existing school policies, any student exhibiting inappropriate behavior in class is subject to immediate coin deductions based on the severity of the infraction.
+In addition to the existing school policies, any student exhibiting inappropriate behavior in class is subject disciplinary action.

 I will tolerate no sexually inappropriate, offensive, or discriminatory behavior of any kind in my classroom.

 Do not attempt to "hack" or otherwise abuse our school machines.

-Additionally, I will deduct coins and invalidate assignment scores from students who abuse their digital footprint by:
+Additionally, I will watch for students who abuse their digital footprint by:
 * Submitting code with inappropriate variable names or otherwise inappropriate content.
 * Posting inappropriate content of any kind to github.
 * Exhibiting behaviors deemed otherwise inappropriate online.